D3athGr1p/learn-tutorials/mirror/08-conclusion.md

 The opportunities are endless and we wish you well on your journey!

-_If you want to connect with an amazing community of developers, join us on [Discord](https://figment.io/devchat)._

 ![With ten miles behind me and ten thousand more to go…](https://raw.githubusercontent.com/figment-networks/learn-tutorials/master/mirror/assets/hike.jpeg)

 {% label %}